domeneghetti/archUnit/README.md

  # archUnitPoc.UI
  dotnet add package Microsoft.Extensions.DependencyInjection

  # archUnitPoc.Test
  I tried install ArchUnitNET.xUnit using documentation I had two problems:
- - The package name changes, I find it with name: TngTech.ArchUnitNET.xUnit
+  - The package name changed, I finded it with name: TngTech.ArchUnitNET.xUnit
- - The package installed by cli on linux environment broked build, it was possible install by Nuget Manager on Windows environment
+  - The package installed by cli on linux environment broke build, it was possible install by Nuget Manager on Windows environment
 ```